Bruins' Mitchell Miller ‘Not Eligible' for NHL at This Point, Says Gary Bettman

 Miller reported to the AHL's Providence Bruins on Friday.

-It's not known at this time whether the AHL will even allow Miller to play.
-And if the NHL says he can't play in its league right now, it's hard to envision the AHL making a different decision.
+It's not known at this time whether the AHL will allow Miller to play.
+A spokesperson told NBC10 Boston on Saturday that "League President and CEO Scott Howson is hoping to meet with [Miller] in the coming days to begin the process of determining next steps."

-So the Bruins signed a player who might never be eligible for the NHL or AHL.
-This is what incompetence looks like.
+So right now we don't know if/when Miller will be eligible to play for the Bruins organization at the NHL or AHL level.
+If that wasn't bad enough, some Bruins players also have expressed concerns about the decision to sign Miller.

+The Bruins will return to game action Saturday night when they play the Maple Leafs in Toronto.